 Tell your doctor right away if you have any serious side effects, including: unusual tiredness, pale skin, signs of infection (e.g., persistent sore throat, cough, fever, chills), easy bruising/bleeding.

 Bendamustine sometimes causes side effects due to the rapid destruction of cancer cells (tumor lysis syndrome).
 To lower your risk, drink plenty of fluids unless your doctor directs you otherwise.
-Your doctor may also direct you to take another medication (allopurinol) for the first 1 to 2 weeks of treatment.
-Tell your doctor immediately if you have symptoms such as: low back/side pain (flank pain), pink/bloody urine, change in the amount of urine, painful urination, muscle spasms/weakness.
+Also, your doctor may prescribe an additional medication.
+Tell your doctor right away if you have symptoms such as: low back/side pain (flank pain), pink/bloody urine, change in the amount of urine, painful urination, muscle spasms/weakness.

 This medication can decrease sperm production, an effect that may lower male fertility.
 Consult your doctor for more details.

 Bendamustine can commonly cause a reaction with symptoms of rash, itching, fever, and chills.
 This reaction is usually not serious.
 However, you may not be able to tell it apart from a rare allergic reaction that could be severe.
 Therefore, get medical help right away if you develop any of the following symptoms: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.